 Anything you don't have is easily bought.
 If not exactly what I used, then at least something pretty similar!

-This kite is a large vented Sled, with a shallow V cut into the leading edge.
-It's is a good light wind flier and can cope with gentle winds up to around 15 kph.
+This kite is a large vented sled, with a shallow V cut into the leading edge.
+It's a good light-wind flyer and can cope with gentle winds up to about 15 kph.
 However, it likes smooth air to fly in!
 It will not tolerate rough air or turbulence.

 If you have trouble getting a decent flight out of it, just take it down to the nearest beach or find the widest, most open space possible.

 One time I did manage to coax it high on a warm day.
-It was fun working the line to re-inflate the kite every time it got hit by thermal turbulence!
-A 'bag of washing' about to touch down one moment and then a glorious long climb back to 200 feet above the field.
+It was fun working the line to reinflate the kite every time it got hit by thermal turbulence!
+It would become a "bag of washing" about to touch down, one moment, before entering a glorious long climb back to 200 feet above the field.

-I have chosen to make '1 Dowel Length' equal to 120cm for every kite in the Dowel series.
-If you are in North America, 48" of 3/16" dowel is close enough to 120cm of 5mm dowel.
+I have chosen to make "One Dowel Length" equal to 120 cm for every kite in the Dowel Series.
+If you are in North America, 48 in. of 3/16 in. dowel is close enough to 120 cm of 5 mm dowel.
 This will result in a kite with similar flying characteristics to my original.
-Make sure to find a hard-wood type for your dowel.
+Make sure to find a hardwood type for your dowel.

 Every kite in every MBK series.

-For this Sled, you need 2 lengths of 5mm wooden dowel.
-For a light-wind Sled, the dowel doesn't have to be very stiff.
+For this sled, you need two lengths of 5 mm wooden dowel.
+For a light-wind sled, the dowel doesn't have to be very stiff.

 The template shown above represents one side of the kite sail.
 You will now transfer these measurements to the sail plastic.